jmatulis/shopify-cart-progress-rewards/README.md

 # Cart Progress Rewards

-A Shopify app that shows shoppers how close their cart is to the next reward — "You're $20.00 away from free shipping!" — and updates the bar live as they add items, without editing a single line of theme code.
+A Shopify app that shows shoppers how close their cart is to the next reward

 It has two halves: